What's The Best Pre-Workout For Runners? Top Reviews For Running, Cycling & Endurance Training

 These three nutrients will give you long-lasting energy so you can keep on running.

-Another ingredient you want to look for is creatine.
+According to Outdoor Tag, another ingredient you want to look for is creatine.
 Some runners love this extra boost, but some don’t, the choice is totally up to you.

 Nevertheless, I’ve included some mixes here that include creatine just in case you’re looking for that extra boost.
 If you prefer a more natural mix, you consider C4.